open2c/cooler/docs/schema_current.rst

     Size of genomic bins in base pairs if bin-type is "fixed".
 Otherwise, "null".

-.. describe:: storage-mode : { "symmetric-upper" | "complete" }
+.. describe:: storage-mode : { "symmetric-upper", "square" }

-    Indicates whether ordinary sparse matrix encoding is used or if a symmetric matrix is encoded by storing only the upper triangular elements.
+    Indicates whether ordinary sparse matrix encoding is used ("square") or whether a symmetric matrix is encoded by storing only the upper triangular elements ("symmetric-upper").

 .. rubric:: Reserved, but optional